grafana/mimir/docs/sources/mimir/operators-guide/deploy-grafana-mimir/jsonnet/migrate-from-microservices-to-read-write.md

 ---
-description: Migrate from a cluster deployed with as microservices to one in read-write mode.
+description: Migrate from a cluster deployed as microservices to one in read-write mode.
 menuTitle: Migrate from microservices to read-write mode
 title: Migrate from microservices to read-write mode without downtime